amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 When using the $T$ scale on the Hemmi 153 where the angle $\theta$ scale goes all the way up to $90°$, it is important to recall that $tan(90°) = ∞$.

-Like the FC 1/98, the Hemmi 153 is a specialty electrical engineering slide rule.
+Like the FC 1/98, the Hemmi 153 is a speciality electrical engineering slide rule.
 But it would be a crime not to include the Hemmi 153 in this article, due to its innovative $G_\theta$ scale-based hyperbolic function computations.

 ***Hemmi 255D Expert Electrical Engineer***—As the name suggests the Hemmi 255D is a newer, more advanced electrical engineering log-log vector duplex rule than the Hemmi 153.
 But whereas the Hemmi 153 uses the ingenious, but unconventional, $G_\theta$ scale to compute the hyperbolic functions via the trigonometric functions, the Hemmi 255D employs the more conventional hyperbolic $Sh$ and $Th$ scales.
 In terms of power, the Hemmi 255D is comparable to the popular log-log vector rules, like K&E 4083-3 and Pickett N4-ES described below in their respective subsections.